 Zone picking vs. wave picking

 While zone picking involves dividing the warehouse into separate zones, wave picking involves bulking similar orders and setting a timeframe to pick them.
-This is intended to maintain a picking schedule that’s optimized according to other activities such as shipping.
+This is intended to maintain a picking schedule that’s optimised according to other activities such as shipping.
 So for example, you might schedule a wave so that all the relevant orders are picked and ready to ship before your shipping partner’s pickup time.

 Zone picking vs. discrete picking